Unjaded Jade

 Jade Esmee Bowler (born 17 March 2000), more commonly known by her YouTube handle, Unjaded Jade, is a YouTuber and author.
 She has been referred to as one of the first "StudyTubers".

 Early life and education

 Bowler is from Berkshire.
 She is the daughter of Simon Bowler and Annet Venema.
 She is half Dutch.
 Her mother is a yoga instructor.
-Though she originally planned to study biology at Bristol University, Bowler attended Minerva University.
+She achieved A* grades in A-level biology, chemistry and maths, which earned her a place to study a biology course at Bristol University, although she had initially hoped to go to Oxford but did not get a place.
+However, Bowler ended up attending Minerva University instead.
 She began studying there in 2019 after traveling and taking a gap year, and graduated in 2023.

 Career

 Bowler started her channel in February 2017.
 Bowler's content focuses on school and studying and she has been referred to as an originator of what is known as "StudyTube".
 She is signed by Sixteenth, a talent agency.
 With fellow StudyTubers Ruby Granger, Eve Cornwell, and Jack Edwards, Bowler co-created the podcast, The Wooden Spoon.

 In 2021, she published a book, The Only Study Guide You'll Ever Need, with Blink Publishing.

 In 2022, she launched a Kickstarter for a mindfulness app Tend which was later cancelled.